 It may help to know that many people who have had this surgery rate their quality of life as highly as people who have kept their eye.

-This type of can be so slow growing that you don’t need treatment, especially if you don’t have symptoms.
+This type of cancer can be so slow growing that you don’t always need treatment, especially if you don’t have symptoms.
 Your doctor will give you regular check ups to make sure the cancer is not getting bigger.
-If the tumour is growing, or if it is causing symptoms, you will normally have one of the following operations:
+If the cancer grows, or if it is causing symptoms, you will normally have one of the following operations: